shivathapaa/GUI-for-Music-Manager/README.md

    - Choose your own file type to filter.
 You can add custom file types to the filter.
    - Helps you keep your collection organized by separating different music file types.
    - Here too, you will get a feedback box to make it easier to track your files.
+   - User-friendly GUI with an option to add your own custom extension.

-2. **Filter Duplicates:**
+3. **Filter Duplicates:**
+- Filters music files by selecting different comparison options.
+It mainly uses the metadata of the file rather than the filename.
+You get to choose from the following options:
+  - Title
+  - Artist
+  - Album
+  - Album Artist
+  - Title and Artist
+  - Title and Album
+  - Title and Album Artist
+- This script can handle a wide range of music file types, ensuring compatibility with popular formats like .mp3, .flac, .wav, .aif, .m4a, and more.
+- The script provides detailed feedback and error messages, keeping you informed about the progress of the filtering process.
+- User-friendly GUI making it accessible to users of all experience levels.

-> *Think Twice before choosing single tag option for this filter operation.*
+  > **Note:** *Think Twice before choosing a single tag option for this filter operation.*

-- this doesnot check for the extensions so i recommend to first filter file using the program File Filtering.
+  This does not check for the file extensions while comparing, so I recommend first to filter files using the program ***File Filtering*** (inside the main GUI) option if necessary.

 ## Features

 - Easy-to-use GUI for managing music collection.
 - Organize music in a variety of formats as you like.
-- Clear feedback messages for each operation.
-- Option to filter specific file formats (not just limited to music files).
+- Filter files for specific file formats (not just limited to music files).
+- Filter duplicate files while comparing metadata (more accurate and reliable result).
+- Feedback box where you can keep track of all the operations being performed by the program.
+It gives you a proper feedback message where you can easily monitor the changes.

 ## Getting Started